 - Learn to detect and evaluate potential fraudulent situations.

-- Effectively interview a wide variety of individuals from diverse cultural and socio-economic backgrounds and who may be physically, emotionally or mentally impaired or distressed.
+- Effectively obtain information through interview with a wide variety of individuals from diverse cultural and socio-economic backgrounds and who may be physically, emotionally, or mentally impaired or distressed; work fairly and courteously with the public.

 - Work with various cultural and ethnic groups in a tactful and effective manner.